 Long-term surface UV changes.
 Satellite observations of long-term global ozone changes can be used to estimate changes in global surface UV that have occurred over the past two decades.
-These changes are of interest because UV radiation can cause harm to humans and other life forms (see Q3).
+These changes are of interest because UV radiation can cause harm to humans, other life forms, and materials (see Q3).
 The amount of UV that produces an "erythemal" or sunburning response in humans is often separately evaluated.
-UV-B radiation is a large component of sunburning UV.
-Long-term changes in sunburning UV at a location can be estimated from the changes in total ozone at that location.
-The results show that average sunburning UV has increased by up to a few percent per decade between 1979 and 1992 over a wide range of latitudes (see Figure Q17-1).
+Longterm changes in sunburning UV at a particular location have been estimated from the changes in total ozone at that location.
+The results show that average erythemal UV has increased due to ozone reduction by up to a few percent per decade between 1979 and 1998 over a wide range of latitudes (see Figure Q17-1).
 The largest increases are found at high polar latitudes in both hemispheres.
-As expected, the increases occur where decreases in total ozone are observed to be the largest (see Figure Q13-1).
-The smallest changes in sunburning UV are in the tropics, where long-term total ozone changes are smallest.
+As expected, the increases occur where decreases in total ozone are observed to be the largest